JNRowe/jnrbase/README.rst

 doesn’t work with the version of Python you have installed, file an issue_ and I’ll endeavour to fix it.

-The module has been tested on many UNIX-like systems, including Linux and OS X, but it should work fine on other systems too.
+The module has been tested on Linux, and occasionally on OSX, but it should work fine on other systems too.

 To run the tests you’ll need pytest_.
 Once you have pytest_ installed you can run the tests with the following commands: